![]() |

 - Pedestrian problems in the suburbs.

-- Pedestrians Educating Drivers on Safety - PEDS - in Atlanta, Georgia.
+- Pedestrians Educating Drivers on Safety - PEDS - in Atlanta, Georgia

 - A mother in Montecito, California discusses walkability in the suburbs.